fetchai/colearn/docs/about.md

 1. `propose_weights` causes the model to do some training and then return a new set of weights that are propsed to the other learners.
-   This method shouldn't charge the current weights of the model - that only happens when `accept_weights` is called.
+   This method shouldn't change the current weights of the model - that only happens when `accept_weights` is called.
 2. `test_weights` - the models takes some new weights and returns a vote on whether the new weights are an improvement.
    As in propse_weights, this shouldn't change the current weights of the model -